Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Methodology

-where $\eta$ is the hyperparameter for the regularization loss.
-Regarding the comment recommendation task, we use comment preference representation $\mathbf{s}^c$ for prediction, and all candidates (\ie $\mathcal{C}_{\tilde{v}_{m+1}}$) are selected from comments of video $\tilde{v}_{m+1}$ that the user is watching.
+Regarding the comment recommendation task, we employ $\mathbf{s}^c$~(Eq.~\eqref{eq:sc}) for prediction, and all candidates (\ie $\mathcal{C}_{\tilde{v}_{m+1}}$) are selected from comments of video $\tilde{v}_{m+1}$ that the user is watching.
+Consequently, the objective of comment recommendation is as follows: